nyu-ossd-s18/phaser-coord/README.md

 - [**fill here will details**]
 2. Fixing broken examples: Melissa, Gabe, Daisy
 - Several examples in the phaser3-examples repository are broken due to changes in the API from version 2 to version 3.
 As this switch was very recent, there is a lot still to fix.
 The documentation isn't even done yet!
+- We each have created a card in the "In Progress" column of our GitHub project detailing what sections of the API we are focusing on.

 ## March 20th Meeting Notes
 Objective: Go through Phaser 3 tutorial and examples sandbox to find bugs.